 SweGRIDS – Swedish center for a future electricity grid and energy storage

 Interplay is a research and innovation program that brings together the Swedish Energy Agency’s efforts in the electricity grid area.
 It includes both social science and technical work.
-Programs include a total of 17.5 million dollars during 2016 through 2020.
+Programs include a total of 17.5 million dollars from 2016 through 2020.

-Direct current – massive energy transfer opens for more renewable
+Direct current – Massive energy transfer opens for more renewable

-In Sweden, the backbone network is based on AC power technology, which is the dominant technology in all parts of the electricity supply.
+In Sweden, the backbone network is based on AC power technology, the dominant technology in all parts of the electricity supply.
 When the grid is strengthened, it is usually done with 400 kilovolts of overhead lines.
-Swedish power grids mean that this meets the requirements for a cost-effective, reliable and environmentally adapted electricity transmission system, which is the backbone of a safe and secure Swedish electricity supply.
+Swedish power grids mean that this meets the requirements for a cost-effective, reliable, and environmentally adapted electricity transmission system, which is the backbone of a safe and secure Swedish electricity supply.

 But direct current also has an important connection to renewable energy.
 For example, the technology is used to connect wind power far out to sea.
 As more and more solar cells are being built, direct current is also used for long-distance transmission.

 An example is Sun Cable, which will connect a huge solar farm with 10 gigawatts of capacity in the Northern Territory of Australia with Singapore.
 The electricity will be exported via a direct current that winds its way through the Indonesian Archipelago to Singapore.
 According to reports, solar energy will cover about a fifth of the small island nation’s electricity needs and replace the gas currently used for electricity production, which is becoming more expensive.

 Superconductors – The Holy Grail for energy transfer